Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolFederatedUser.md

 # Convert-MsolFederatedUser

 ## SYNOPSIS
-Updates a user in a domain that was recently converted from single sign-on (also known as identity federation) to standard authentication type.
+Updates a user in a domain that was recently converted from single sign-on to standard authentication type.

 ## SYNTAX